Skip to main content

 Dr. Ryan: I think you can really do a lot in cardiology because you can take care of the individual person across the way from you, but there's also a large public health component to it, in so far as trying to get your community to be more active.
 And that's just a fascinating part in America because we're so heavily dependent on our cars and we don't walk, we don't cycle around our neighborhoods anymore, stuff like that.

-And then there is also the nutritional components.
+And then there are also the nutritional components.
 So, as well as having that one-on-one relationship, you also have this public health issue from cardiovascular disease, which I think is really important for cardiologists to be at the forefront of.

 And then also the basic science in cardiology is just fascinating and has really made a significant impact in cardiovascular disease over the last 30, 40 years.
 And when you look at how we have cared for people and the advances we've made in terms of reducing the rate of heart attack, reducing the mortality from heart attack and stroke over the last 40 years, those impacts have been made because we have done significant basic science advancements and because we've also made community awareness about heart disease and how to lower your heart risk.